 have to do to be sure you will be ready when a window opens?

-the bulb might blow.
+Many problems can be anticipated.
+If you are using a slide projector, the bulb might blow.
 You may be interrupted by a loud noise.
 Your

 microphone might squeal, etc. Prepare comments in advance so you can